Gcore Radar Report Reveals 41% Surge in DDoS Attack Volumes

-Luxembourg, Luxembourg, Sept.
-25, 2025 (GLOBE NEWSWIRE) -- Gcore, the global edge AI, cloud, network, and security solutions provider, today announced the findings of its Q1-Q2 2025 Radar report into DDoS attack trends.
+LUXEMBOURG, Sept.
+28, 2025 (GLOBE NEWSWIRE) -- Gcore, the global edge AI, cloud, network, and security solutions provider, today announced the findings of its Q1-Q2 2025 Radar report into DDoS attack trends.
 DDoS attacks have reached unprecedented scale and disruption in 2025, and businesses need to act fast to protect themselves from this evolving threat.
 The report reveals a significant escalation in the total number of DDoS attacks and their magnitude, measured in terabits per second (Tbps).

 It also highlights a clear shift: attackers are growing more strategic, blending brute-force volume with precise application-layer manipulation.